blindpandas/bookworm/docs/bookworm.md

 Press Ctrl + Shift + N, or select the "Manage Notes" menu item from the "Annotations" menu.
 A dialog containing added notes will be shown.
 Clicking any item in the notes list will immediately take you to the position of that note.
 Clicking the "View" button will bring up a dialog showing the title and the content of the selected note.

-Additionally, you can click the "Edit" button to edit the title and the content of the selected note, or press  F2 to edit the title of the selected note in place, or you can click the "Delete" button or the "Delete" key on your keyboard to remove the selected note.
+Additionally, you can click the "Edit" button to edit the title and the content of the selected note, press  F2 to edit the title of the selected note in place, or you can click the "Delete" button or the "Delete" key on your keyboard to remove the selected note.

 #### Exporting Notes